ozanbalcii/first-redux-study-mini-e-commerce/README.md

 It is a project created for the purpose of learning React.

-## Achievements:
-- Redux, components, props, state, react-strap, hooks etc.
+## The knowledge gained in this project:
+Redux,
+components,
+props,
+state,
+hooks,
+react-strap,
+etc.